-Despite the likely loss of Glaister’s historically significant large-scale panorama, another photograph of the Domain match captured by the Freeman Brothers firm (Figure 5 below) survives in print form at the State Library of New South Wales.
+Despite the likely loss of Glaister’s historically significant complete panorama, another photograph of the Domain match captured by the Freeman Brothers firm (Figure 5 below) survives in print form at the State Library of New South Wales.

 This image was taken looking west from a slight natural rise on the eastern side of the Domain, near where the John Robertson Memorial now stands.
 The comparatively few number of visible players again suggests that the English team again was in the field.
 However, the photograph was taken a considerable distance from the pitch and none of the players are identifiable.
 Clearly, the aim of the photographer was to capture the event rather than the match.

 We don’t know what day or time the Freeman Brothers image was taken—or even who took it.
 That said, both stands on the western side of the Domain seem to be quite full.
-Unfortunately, Freeman Brothers’ Sydney studio, including approximately two tons of glass negatives, was in late 1871 also destroyed by fire.29Sydney Morning Herald, 1 December 1871, p.
+Freeman Brothers’ Sydney studio, including approximately two tons of glass negatives, was in late 1871 also destroyed by fire.29Sydney Morning Herald, 1 December 1871, p.
 7. Nonetheless, another print of this photograph reached England relatively quickly (possibly with the returning tourists) as it clearly was the basis of a woodcut engraving published by the Illustrated London News in May 1862 (Figure 6 below).30Illustrated London News, 10 May 1862, pp. 474–75.